Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Discussion and Outlook

 \section{Discussion and Outlook}

-In this work, we have explored the Fermi-Hubbard model with a quantum gas microscope in a regime of temperature and doping levels in which numerical studies predict the existence of a pseudogap \cite{wu:2017,simkovic:2024,wietek:2021}.
+In this work, we have explored the Fermi-Hubbard model with a quantum gas microscope in a regime of temperature and doping in which numerical studies predict the existence of a pseudogap (see \figref{fig:fig1}c) \cite{wu:2017,simkovic:2024,wietek:2021}.
 Our results, based on the evaluation of spin and dopant-spin correlations, reveal the emergence of a strongly correlated regime concomitant to the pseudogap.
-The measurement of the spin correlation length, in particular, allows to extract a doping-dependent energy scale $\Delta$, which marks the transition to the strongly correlated regime.
-The energy scale not only organizes the correlation lengths into a universal scaling form but also matches the pseudogap temperature $T^*$ extracted independently from the saturation of the magnetic susceptibility using METTS (\figref{fig:fig3}).
+The peak spin structure factor, in particular, allows to extract a doping-dependent temperature scale $\scaling$, which marks the transition to the strongly correlated regime.
+The temperature scale not only organises the spin correlations into a universal scaling form but also matches the pseudogap temperature $T^*$ extracted independently from the saturation of the magnetic susceptibility using METTS (\figref{fig:fig3}).
+Recent unpublished numerical studies furthermore suggest that the energy scale $\scaling$ reproduces well the doping-dependence of low-energy magnon excitations, thus providing an additional link to the underlying magnetic origin of the pseudogap \cite{demler:discussion}.
 Taken together, these two findings imply that the pseudogap emerges concurrently with enhanced, albeit not infinitely extended, AFM correlations.
-Thus, $\Delta$ serves as a proxy for the underlying spin stiffness-like scale that sets the stage for pseudogap formation.
-In such a regime, we observe extended third-order polaronic dopant-spin correlations beyond the direct vicinity of the dopant (\figref{fig:fig4}).
-Moreover, we have measured fifth-order dopant-spin correlations for which the contribution of lower-order terms is limited, suggesting that genuine many-body effects --- beyond two or even three particles --- dominate the system's physical properties.
+Thus, $\scaling$ serves as a proxy for the underlying spin stiffness-like scale that sets the stage for pseudogap formation.
+Our work furthermore shows that this temperature scale governs the scaling behaviour of higher-order spin and spin-charge correlations.
+In the temperature regime close to $T \sim \scaling$, we observe extended third-order polaronic dopant-spin correlations beyond the direct vicinity of the dopant (\figref{fig:fig4}).
+Moreover, we have measured fifth-order dopant-spin correlations for which the contribution of lower-order terms is limited, suggesting that genuine quantum many-body correlations --- beyond two or even three particles --- dominate the system's physical properties upon entering the pseudogap.
+These higher-order correlators can additionally serve as benchmarks for testing the validity of different theoretical approaches.